The Queen’s School has been officially recognised for the excellence of its work in promoting the study of Mandarin Chinese since 2008.

 All Queen’s pupils learn Mandarin at The Lower School from Reception on a rolling carousel of language tuition.
 Mandarin is then taught to everyone in Year 7 and more than a third of the girls at Queen’s choose to study the language beyond this level.

-The school also offers children from local primary schools the opportunity to learn the world’s most widely-spoken language.
+The school also offers children from local primary schools the opportunity to learn the world’s most widely-spoken language through an outreach programme.
 Pupils from various primary schools enjoy a weekly after school club where they learn basic conversational Mandarin.
-We also run a popular annual Little Linguists Morning, incorporating Mandarin, French and Spanish at the Lower School.